ansys/pymechanical/doc/source/user_guide/index.rst

    grpc.RpcError:
    "unexpected token '**'"

-This ``grpc.RpcError`` was caught immediately, and this means that you can write your Mechanical scripts in Python, run them interactively, and then as a batch, without worrying if the script runs correctly if you had instead outputted it to a script file.
+Because the error is caught immediately, you can write your Mechanical scripts in Python, run them interactively, and then run them in batch without worrying if the script runs correctly.
+This would not be the case if you had instead outputted the script that you wrote to a script file.

-The :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class supports much more than just sending text to Mechanical and includes higher level wrapping allowing for better scripting and interaction with Mechanical.
-See the :ref:`ref_examples` for an overview of the various advanced methods to interact with Mechanical.
+The :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class supports
+much more than sending text to Mechanical.
+It includes higher-level wrapping that provides for better scripting and interaction with Mechanical.
+For information on various advanced methods for interacting with Mechanical, see :ref:`ref_examples`.